Fairesss/PMCommands/README.md

 # PMCommands
-PMCommands is a lightweight library designed to simplify the creation and registration of custom Minecraft commands on PaperMC.
+PMCommands is a library designed to simplify the creation and registration of custom Minecraft commands on PaperMC.
 It automates much of the boilerplate, letting you focus on writing clean, developer-friendly command logic.

 ## ✨ Features